Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

 <a name="display"></a>
 ## Display Widgets

 To display widget application's buffer you have to create widget object which will be the sharing point of the widget application's buffer.
-You can create the widget object as shown in the following code.
+You can create the widget object as shown in the following code:

-1. Initialize widget viewer using `widget_viewer_evas_init()`.
+1. Initialize Widget Viewer using `widget_viewer_evas_init()`.
 The parameter of `widget_viewer_evas_init()` is the window object of an application:

    ```
    Evas_Object *win = elm_win_add(NULL, "VIEWER", ELM_WIN_BASIC);